vterry/guild-project-ddd/README.md

 ## What do we have so far?

-As I progressed reading Go The Programming language and consuming other content about Go, I made this firts domain implementation:
+As I progressed reading Go The Programming language and consuming other content about Go, I made this firts domain implementation.

 ```
 domain/